open-mmlab/mmtracking/docs/dataset.md

 python ./tools/convert_datasets/vot/download_vot.py --dataset vot2018 --save_path ./data/vot2018/data
 ```

+- For GOT10k, there are 1k videos in official training set that are forbidden from "using to train models then testing on VOT" (as required by [VOT Challenge](https://www.votchallenge.net/vot2019/participation.html)).
+Following the common setting, we use the video IDs on [got10k_vot_train_split.txt](https://github.com/visionml/pytracking/blob/master/ltr/data_specs/got10k_vot_train_split.txt) to train and [got10k_vot_val_split.txt](https://github.com/visionml/pytracking/blob/master/ltr/data_specs/got10k_vot_val_split.txt) to evaluation.

 #### 1.4 Video Instance Segmentation

 - For the training and testing of video instance segmetatioon task, only one of YouTube-VIS datasets (e.g. YouTube-VIS 2019) is needed.